bmurrtech/IT_research/sentinelone.md

 deployment gaps?) .
 What is the current process of uncovering existing deployment gaps or adding new devices and achieving coverage of managed devices (for example, after activity)?
 What is the current process to fix deployment gaps?
 Would a peer-to-peer agent installation process be beneficial in closing deployment gaps?
-- Full Visibility Do you know every IP-connected device on your network?
-(Khen was your last inventory taken?)
+- Full Visibility Do you know every IP-connected device on your network? (when was your last inventory taken?)
 - IoT IoT devices have notoriously poor OS security and are rarely patched and therefore present an easy point of entry for attackers. do you currently inventory IoT devices on your network?
 Do you have a quick process to identify which IoT devices may be more susceptible to attack (for example, which IoT devices are at risk of Ripple20 vulnerabilities)?